abcnews/svelte-scrollyteller/README.WebComponent.md

 # Svelte Scrollyteller Web Component

-While the Svelte Scrollyteller is provided for use in Svelte projects, a web component build is provided for use in non-svelte projects like React or native JS.
+While the Svelte Scrollyteller is provided for use in Svelte projects, a Web Component build is provided for use in non-svelte projects like React or native JS.

 This documentation assumes you know how to bootstrap a Svelte Scrollyteller in a Svelte project (see [README.md](README.md));

 ## Low level usage

-Import the web component into your project with:
+Import the Web Component into your project with:

 ```js
 /** @ts-ignore import self-executes so abcnews-scrollyteller available as an element */